Mueller, Hummels recalled by Germany for Euro 2020 finals - RFI

 Germany head coach Joachim Loew on Wednesday named Thomas Mueller and Mats Hummels in the 26-man provisional German squad for the Euro 2020 finals, ending the pair's two-year exile.

-Dortmund defender Hummels, 32, and Bayern Munich forward Mueller, 31, were both axed by Loew in March 2019, but the 2014 World Cup winners have been recalled on the back of strong performances for their clubs.

-"Back again," Mueller posted on Twitter underneath a picture giving the thumbs up.
+"Back again," Mueller, 31, posted on Twitter underneath a picture giving the thumbs up.

-Hummels also reacted on Instagram "I am glad to be back - I'm really up for the new chapter".
+Hummels, 32, also reacted, on Instagram: "I am glad to be back - I'm really up for the new chapter".

+However, there was no recall for Bayern Munich defender Jerome Boateng, who was also axed by Loew in March 2019 alongside Mueller and Hummels.

-However, Loew admitted recent poor results - including a thrashing by Spain and shock home loss to North Macedonia, meant "we had to rethink everything".
+However, Germany's coach admitted recent poor results - including a thrashing by Spain and shock home loss to North Macedonia - meant "we had to rethink everything".

+Germany have been drawn in a tough group and start their Euro 2020 campaign against world champions France on June 19 in Munich, where they also face holders Portugal four days later.

-Mueller and Hummels have been recalled because "in terms of leadership, they can also give the team a lot," Loew added.
+Bayern Munich forward Mueller and Dortmund defender Hummels have been recalled because "in terms of leadership, they can also give the team a lot," Loew added.

+"We lacked stability and experience in some games.
+Mueller and Hummels have played very well this season, they can lead."

-Three names will be trimmed before the final 23-man squad for the European Championship from June 11 until July 11.
+Three names will be trimmed from the final 23-man squad for the European Championship from June 11 until July 11.

 Eight Bayern Munich players have been named, including captain Manuel Neuer as well as 18-year-old Jamal Musiala, who opted for Germany over England this year.